 The Kingston Prize provides an opportunity for Canadians to celebrate gifted artists in a way that was not previously available.
 The interest from artists and the public has grown exponentially since the inception of the Kingston Prize in 2005.

 There are 3 juried awards: 1 winner and 2 honourable mention awards.
-The winner receives the $20,000 Kingston Prize, through a generous donation from the Haynes Connell Foundation.
+The winner receives the $20,000 Kingston Prize.
 In addition to the awards chosen by the professional jurors, People’s Choice Prizes are awarded at each exhibition location.
 All visitors receive a ballot to vote for their personal favourite.